pittcsc/pittcswiki/src/guides/academics/succeed-in-course-x/succeed-in-441.md

 ### **Readings**

 - I recommend readings the assigned textbook chapter class.
 Coming to class with a sound understanding of what will be taught in lecture is profoundly helpful.
+Additionally, it's helpful to hear topics explained from a different perspective.
+Your professor might not explain a concept in a way that suits you, and when that happens it's nice to have the textbook explanation (don't forget, a textbook is really a professor.
+Dr. Rosen in this case).
 I've always found it beneficial to read ahead before class, then use the lecture as more of a review / study session, that way I never feel like I'm actually studying.
 You can choose the depth at which to read before class.
-I usually would read with pretty good depth, trying to understand the core concepts of the reading, and if I couldn't wrap my head around some difficult idea, I'd just wait unitl lecture to learn that topic.
+I typically read with medium depth, trying to understand the core concepts of the reading.
+If I couldn't wrap my head around some difficult idea, I'd just wait until lecture to learn that topic.
 If you didn't have the time or energy to do any reading, that's okay.
 Quickly look through the lecture slides before class to get a glance at the topics and concepts to be covered.
 You don't want any surprises during lecture!

 ### **The textbook**